 Where to Put Your Savings

 As a very first simple step, I’d consider opening up a savings account with either a local credit union or, more preferable, an online bank that offers a high interest rate.
 Once you have an account open, you will be able to create a sub-account called “My Best Interest Savings Plan: Jesse, You Rock.”
 This is where your savings will go, and you won’t touch it!
 Don’t let your savings stash mix in with your spending money.
 Keeping money separated allows you to easily identify, “This is all the money I’ve saved up.
 It’s not for spending.”
-Once you get your feet underneath you and you’re interested in more complicated steps, perhaps you should open a Roth IRA or other investment account.
+Once you get your feet underneath you and you’re interested in more complicated steps, then perhaps you should open a Roth IRA or other investment account.
 But we’ll save that for another day…

 Thanks for reading the Best Interest. -Jesse